 - Meanwhile, preheat oven to 375 degrees F. Gently knead beef, feta, onions, currants, pine nuts, oregano, salt, pepper and allspice in a large bowl until combined.
 Divide into 8 even portions and shape into miniature loaf shapes.

-- Coat a 9 by 11 baking dish with cooking spray.
-Spread ½ cup tomato sauce in the bottom of the baking dish.
+- Coat a large ovenproof skillet with cooking spray.
+Spread ½ cup tomato sauce in the bottom of the skillet.

 - Lay chard leaf on work surface.
 Place portion of meat mixture widthwise, toward one end of the chard leaf.
 Wrap the meat up with the chard leaf by tucking in sides and rolling up into a tight little bundle.
 Place seam side down in the baking dish.
 Repeat with the remaining chard and filling.
 Pour the remaining tomato sauce on top of the chard rolls.
 Cover with a layer of parchment and a layer of foil.